-Defense Ministry spokesman Chhum Sucheat said his ministry had requested land from Tamok lake be used for an RCAF military installation but declined to provide details.
+Defense Ministry spokesman Chhum Socheat said his ministry had requested land from Tamok lake be used for an RCAF military installation but declined to provide details.

 In a separate declaration dated March 13 and seen by VOD this week, the government said it would cut out eight hectares from the lake in Prek Pnov district’s Kok Roka commune for a central security department building for the National Police.

 In 2018, the government designated 20 hectares of Tamok lake to the Phnom Penh municipality as a location for a market before claiming an additional 75 hectares to develop a public park.

 Phnom Penh City Hall spokesman Met Measpheakdey said he was unavailable for comment on Monday and could not be reached on Wednesday.

 According to another government notice dated April 27, 30 hectares of Tamok lake land in Kok Roka commune will be given to Kim Heang, the wife of tycoon and ruling CPP senator Ly Yong Phat, in exchange for 9.8 hectares of land in Phnom Penh.

 The state will receive three hectares to the east of the Win-Win Monument located in Chroy Changva district’s Prek Tasek commune, two hectares in the area of the Garden City development, Ly Yong Phat’s 2,000-hectare satellite city project located 10 km north of Phnom Penh, and another 4.8 hectares at the former landfill site in Stung Meanchey commune, the notice states.